Configure LDAP with TLS (SSL)

 source venv/bin/activate

-# Run the tool to get the certificate bundle
+# Run the tool to get the certificate chain

 python3 ldaps_cert_chain_retriever.py --server your.ldaps.server > /etc/ssl/certs/ldaps_bundle.crt